RDG88/lovelace-awtrix-light-display-card/README.md

     type: module
 ```

+"This is a card that mirrors your AWTRIX screen to Home Assistant.

-Configuration is very easy and can be done via the code editor.
+Configuration is straightforward and can be done via the code editor.

-To obtain data from the Awtrix Light /api/screen endpoint into a sensor, you need to create a manual command_line sensor:
+To fetch data from the Awtrix Light /api/screen API endpoint into a sensor, you need to create a manual command_line sensor:

 Example entry for the command_line sensor:
-The `scan_interval` in this example is set to 0.5 seconds.
+The scan_interval in this example is set to 0.5 seconds.
 Please be cautious as it could potentially overload AWTRIX.
 Use it with care.
-Update the awtrixip in the command with the IP address of your Awtrix Light.
+Update the awtrixip in the command with the IP address of your Awtrix Light."

 ```yaml
 command_line: